berenger-eu/tbfmm/README.md

 ## Make command builds nothing

-Ensure that no protective keys are in the source file `@TBF_USE_...` and that they are correct.
+Ensure that no protective keys are in the source file `@TBF_USE_...` or that they are correct.

 ## OpenMP algorithm + Float